Jamie Fitzgerald (American football)

-Edgar James Fitzgerald (born April 30, 1965) is a former American football defensive back who played for the Minnesota Vikings of the National Football League (NFL) in 1987.
+Edgar James Fitzgerald (born April 30, 1965) is an American former professional football defensive back who played for the Minnesota Vikings of the National Football League (NFL) in 1987.
 He played college football at Idaho State University.

 Early life and education

 Fitzgerald was born on April 30, 1965, in Spokane, Washington.
-He attended Gonzaga Preparatory School there, and was a member of their State AAA championship team.
-He later played college football for the Division I-AA Idaho State Bengals for two seasons.
+He attended Gonzaga Preparatory School there, and was a member of their State AAA championship football team.
+He was also a nationally-ranked downhill skier and a seven-foot high jumper while in high school.

+Fitzgerald later played college football for the Division I-AA Idaho State Bengals for two seasons.
 In his two seasons, Fitzgerald played as a defensive back and return specialist, and was described as a leader of the team's defense.
 As a sophomore in 1985, he led the team in tackles with 92 total, returned five interceptions, a team sophomore record, led Idaho State with 9.3 yards per punt return, and made 372 punt return yards, a mark which was 5th all-time in team history as of 2010.
 Fitzgerald was named to the Second-team All-Big Sky Conference.
 In a game against Northern Colorado, he returned a punt 62 yards for a touchdown as the Bengals won 44–17.
 Fitzgerald left the team prior to the 1986 season, after getting into a dispute with coach Jim Koetter.